Reduces drinking water use

 Rewatec rainwater harvesters (formerly Éconeau rainwater harvesting systems) are ideal for any roof type.
 They can easily be configured for winter use, giving you all-season access to abundant — and free — rainwater that contains no minerals, chemicals, or heavy metals.

 Why harvest rainwater?

-According to the United States Environmental Protection Agency, the average American uses 88 US gal of water at home every day.
+According to a report from Statistics Canada, the average Canadian uses 220 L of water at home every day.

 This water is treated and distributed by costly municipal systems, and yet only a small fraction of it is used for functions that actually require potable water.

 The scale of waste is enormous — and so is the opportunity it gives us to protect precious drinking water supplies by making better use of rain.

 Uses for rainwater

 Harvested rainwater can be used in countless ways.
 Some of the more common uses include:

 - flushing toilets and urinals